-Credit risk is the risk of loss associated with a counterparty's inability to fulfill its payment obligations.
+Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
 Credit risk arises on cash and restricted cash, and trade accounts receivable.
 The Company believes it has no significant credit risk with respect to cash and restricted cash balances which are maintained with national banks.
-The maximum exposure is equal to the carrying amount of these financial assets.
+The maximum exposure is equal to the carrying amount of cash, restricted cash and trade accounts receivable.